karrot-dev/yunity.org/user/pages/07.events/2017-06-14-hackathon/item.md

 ## [foodsaving.world](https://foodsaving.world)

-A new website to help foodsaving communities schedule food pickups.
-Currently being used by [a team in Gothenburg](https://foodsaving.today/en/blog/2017/04/27/foodsharing-gothenburg-part3).
+A new website to help foodsaving communities worldwide schedule food pickups.
+Currently being used by [a team in Gothenburg](https://foodsaving.today/en/blog/2017/04/27/foodsharing-gothenburg-part3), translated into 8+ languages.

 It's a python + django-rest-framework API backend with an AngularJS frontend built using [Angular Material](https://material.angularjs.org/).